No. 5 Group RAF: History

 The Group was formed on 1 September 1937, with its headquarters at RAF Mildenhall, in Suffolk.
 In October the same year, the group headquarters (HQ) was moved to St Vincents Hall in Grantham, Lincolnshire.
 During the Second World War, 5 Group was concentrated primarily in south Lincolnshire (whereas 1 Group was more concentrated in the north of the county).
 Most of the 5 Group airfields were around Lincoln, including RAF Scampton.

-By the end of the Second World War, the Group had grown to 15 squadrons.
-During the war, it included a significant proportion of Royal Australian Air Force (or Australian-born RAF) personnel, both aircrews and ground staff, who were concentrated in three "Article XV squadrons": No. 455 Squadron RAAF, No. 463 Squadron RAAF and No. 467 Squadron RAAF.
-The Group also famously included an elite, multi-national unit: No. 617 Squadron, perhaps better known as "The Dambusters".
-617 Sqn was formed in March 1943, and comprised RAF, RAAF, RCAF/Canadian and RNZAF/New Zealand aircrew personnel, who had been hand-picked from squadrons throughout Bomber Command.
+By the end of the Second World War, the Group had grown to 18 squadrons, 17 equipped with the Avro Lancaster and one with De Havilland Mosquitos.
+During the war, it also included a proportion of Royal Australian Air Force (or Australian-born RAF) personnel, both aircrews and ground staff, who were concentrated in three "Article XV squadrons": No. 455 Squadron RAAF from August 1941-April 1942; No. 463 Squadron RAAF from November 1943; and No. 467 Squadron RAAF from November 1942.
+The Group also famously included the elite No. 617 Squadron, perhaps better known as "The Dambusters".
+617 Sqn was formed in March 1943, and comprised RAF, RAAF, RCAF and RNZAF aircrew personnel, who had been hand-picked from squadrons throughout Bomber Command.

 Led by 617 Squadron, the Group often engaged in special missions, using new weapons, such as Barnes Wallis's bouncing bombs, and two type of "earthquake bomb": Tallboy and Grand Slam.